 - Invitations to Friends events and fundraisers

-- Early bird access to certain ticketed New Room events
+- Early bird access to certain ticketed John Wesley's New Room events

-The Friends newsletter is sent bi-monthly, offering members exclusive access to articles about the New Room collection, archive and history.
-The newsletter explores the lives of important people from the New Room's history, profiles photos and items from our collection, and delves deeper into social issues, prayer, hymnody and more.
+The Friends newsletter is sent bi-monthly, offering members exclusive access to articles about John Wesley's New Room collection, archive and history.
+The newsletter explores the lives of important people from our history, profiles photos and items from our collection, and delves deeper into social issues, prayer, hymnody and more.

 Click on the newsletter for a taster of what to expect from our Friends newsletters from the March 2021 edition which looked at the life of 18th century preacher Joseph Benson and the origins of the UK's most popular hymns "Jerusalem" and "How Great Thou Art".